peavey2787/Save_Window_Position_and_Size/README.md

 - Show GUI - Opens the main interface
 - Start/Stop Auto Moving - Enables/disables automatic window positioning
 - Capture Current Layout - Saves all current window positions to the active profile
+- Create Quick Layout - Creates a minimized form in the taskbar that can restore the current layout with a single click
 - Switch Profile - Quickly change between saved profiles
 - Exit - Closes the application